-3. Explore: Analyze physical models and identify aspects to improve

-Show students the materials for building the eardrum models.
-Ask: If you were going to build a model to show how the eardrum works, what parts would be important to include in your model?
-What would the parts need to show?
+3. Explore: Analyze physical models and identify aspects to improve the eardrum models.
+Ask: If you were going to build a model to show how the eardrum works, what parts would be would the parts need to show?
 Turn-and-talk.